Frequently Asked Questions

 Currently we host Open Van Days at our shop in Las Vegas to give you the opportunity to see our vans and meet some of our team.
 We do not have a public showroom nor an open shop so we try to schedule Open Van Days at regular intervals.
 We also showcase vans in various auto, outdoor shows, and our own cross-country tours in the US throughout the year.
 If you want to get up to date information on our Open Van Days or showcase events, please subscribe to our email list.

 Due to the COVID19 pandemic it is difficult to safely show vans right now but we hope to be able to resume very soon, and will announce any virtual or in-person opportunities to our email subscribers.

 Can you convert a used Nissan NV200 van?

-If you already own your Nissan NV200 van and it's 100% stock (no aftermarket modifications) it may be possible for us to convert, but it will be subject to inspections for approval.
+If you already own your Nissan NV200 van and it's 100% stock (no aftermarket modifications) and has less than 500 miles on it, we may be able to convert, but it will be subject to inspections for approval.

 What if I want a certain package but not everything in the model package?

 We can’t remove items from our standard ENVY and Weekender model packages.
 Something as simple as removing a sink to reduce cost actually increases cost due to all the design changes and custom cutting of a new counter top.